sunnyfloyd/master-notes/devops-and-deployment/docker.md

 - Docker image is read-only - after code is built image is locked.
 To make changes in code it needs to be rebuilt and new image needs to be created.

 - Images for different technologies are available on **Docker Hub**.

+## Volumes

+- **Volumes** are folders on your host machine hard drive which are mounted (mapped) into containers.

+- Volumes persist if a container shuts down.
+If a container re-starts/starts and mounts a volume, any data inside of that volume is available in the container.

+- A container can write data into a volume and read data from it.

+- Volumes can be either **managed by Docker** (location of volume is unknown) or **managed by you** in case of **bind volumes**.

+- Volumes managed by Docker divide into anonymous volumes and named volumes.

+- Anonymous volumes are not getting re-used.
+Everytime container (with defined volume) is being run a new volume is being created.

+- Named volumes persists and can be pointed to when running a container.

 ## Commands